qelectrotech/qelectrotech-doc/source/users/basics/help.rst

 **Help** menu can address the user to the official online documentation.

-* Select **Help > Online Manual** menu item to open the official QEletroTech online documentation at default browser.
+* Select **Help > Online Manual** menu item to open the official QElectroTech  online documentation at default browser.

 When the application is active on the computer, the user can also open the online manual at default browser using keyboard shortcut.